mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/AccessingGISData.md

 * [Tulsa City-County Library GIS resources](http://guides.tulsalibrary.org/content.php?pid=557423&sid=4599537)
 * [Carleton College webpage from theNational Association of Geoscience Teachers](http://serc.carleton.edu/NAGTWorkshops/gis/state_resources.html)

-For Oklahoma, a couple of particular websites that can be useful are are:
+For Oklahoma, a couple of particular websites that can be useful are:

 * [The OKMaps Website](http://ogi.state.ok.us/ogi/search.aspx)
 * [Center for Spatial Analysis at the University of Oklahoma](http://geo.ou.edu/DataFrame.htm)

 ## Climate Data

-##
+In ecological studies, climate data are frequently most useful